Metepec: Economic activities

-Chedraui, Soriana, Radio Shack, McDonald's, Burger King, Mercedes Benz, SEAT, Volkswagen, Cinemex and Cinepolis among others.

 According to INEGI 2005 census figures, the city had a population of 164,182, while the municipality had a population of 206,005 inhabitants.
-The municipality covers an area of 70.43 km² (27.19 sq mi) and includes several smaller communities besides Metepec.
+The municipality covers an area of 70.43 km2 (27.19 sq mi) and includes several smaller communities besides Metepec.
 Most commercial activity occurs in the city of Metepec proper and has grown considerably in the past years, along with its population.

 The Municipality

 As municipal seat, the city of Metepec has governing jurisdiction over the following communities: Barrio Santiaguito, Colonia Álvaro Obregón, Colonia Llano Grande (El Salitre), Rancho el Carmen Progreso, San Bartolomé Tlaltelulco, San Gaspar Tlahuelilpan, San Lorenzo Coacalco (San Lorenzo), San Lucas Tunco (San Lucas), San Miguel Totocuitlapilco, San Sebastián, Santa María Magdalena Ocotitlán, and Tepoluli.

 The municipality borders with the municipalities of San Mateo Atenco, Santiago Tianguistenco, Toluca, Chapultepec, Mexicaltzingo and Calimaya and has a territory of 70.43 square kilometers.
 Due to its altitude, average temperatures here vary between 14 and 30 °C with cold spells down to -5 °C that can occur as late as March or April.